annafenzl/42-ft_irc/README.md

 ==> Channel Operations:
 + need to make a channel class;
 + add it to the server class, maybe as a std::map<std:string, Channel> (the key is the channel name)
-+ be able to send PRIVMSG to channels
-  -- also how about naming conventions, channelnames should be prefixed by usally # or maybe &, but there is more possiblities
-+ add operators (should we implement the creator operator?)
 + add channel modes
   - a - user is flagged as away;
   - i - marks a users as invisible;